aav7fl/website-legacy/README.md

 ##Extra information

 This website build uses [BrowserSync](https://browsersync.io/).
-It keeps your browsers in sync so I can develop in my VM and sync across to my physical machine for the results.
+It keeps the browsers in sync so I can develop in my VM and sync across to my physical machine/mobile devices for the results.

 Run RuboCop with `rake rubocop`